-Middleton is less than 10 minutes down the road from Goolwa yet has quite a different feel to the river port town.
-Besides driving there, you can also walk or ride alog the Encounter Bikeway or get off the Cockle train at the Middleton Train station.
+Middleton only 10 minutes down the road from Port Elliot towards Goolwa, yet has quite a different feel.
+Besides driving there, you can also walk or ride along the Encounter Bikeway or get off the Cockle train at the Middleton Train station.

 7. Whale Watching

 Between June and September, Middleton is a prime location on the Fleurieu Peninsula for whale watching.
 Basham Beach and Middleton Point are both great spots for seeing adult southern right whales with their calves.

 There is a purpose built viewing area at Basham Beach with tiered platforms, information and binoculars.
 There is also plenty of parking.
 If the whales are about, there is also great viewing from the beach.
 Keep in touch with the South Australian Whale Centre in Victor Harbor for the latest news on whale sightings.

 Read More : Spend the day exploring Victor Harbor

 Middleton Beach is a popular spot for surfing.
 If you don’t have your own gear you can hire it at the beach.
 Lessons are also available.
 Check out the team at Kombi Surf if you want to hit waves.